Digitalturkk/Getman-Postman-Clone/docs/TROUBLESHOOTING.md

 jsonplaceholder.typicode.com/todos/1
 ```

-ApiForge should normalize it to:
+Getman should normalize it to:

 ```text
 https://jsonplaceholder.typicode.com/todos/1